-We used the Artifical Neural Network for classification of automatic digital modulation.
+We used the Artificial Neural Network from the machine learning for the classification of automatic digital modulation.
 The

 Once the features are extracted, we got an imbalance set of features with a different number of samples for each modulation technique.
 The bar plot to show the distribution of features

 This imbalance causes the neural network to bias.
 So, we used the SMOTE method.

 Another application of SMOTE for Age detection can be checked here.